Skip to main content

 ‘A government jail gang, Sydney’

 Very few Europeans came to New Zealand in the 50 years after its rediscovery by Lieutenant James Cook.
-Of those who did, many sailed across the Tasman Sea from Port Jackson (Sydney), which was a large convict settlement.
+Of those who did, many sailed across the Tasman Sea from Port Jackson (Sydney), a large convict settlement.
 This is a lithograph of a Sydney prison gang, whose villainous faces are somewhat exaggerated.

 Using this item